Whether you want to be dominant in conversations, or simply learn to speak with more confidence, there is good news:

-By starting with “so what do you do” Matt Dillon ignores the previous topic and gives the impression he is starting the conversation from scratch.
+By starting with “so what do you do” Matt Dillon ignores the previous topic and re-starts the conversation from scratch.

 Knowing when to ignore people and remarks is a skill you must develop.
 It’s powerful and high quality while at the same time avoiding escalations and unneeded time-wasting.

 Example from Trump:

 That’s dark power, but it’s high octane power nonetheless.

 Look at it very well.
 The pauses, the anger in his voice, the hand gestures and, in the end, his judgmental head shaking.

 He looks authoritative, strong and, given his conviction, even right.

 People tend to side with authority and power of conviction.
 Take politics away, and people who have no idea about what happened would probably indeed think that the reporter was in the wrong.

 When he says “I watch you a lot”, that’s where he lost power though.